BukkyOmo/Questioner/README.md

 The template for the front end application can be found here <a href="https://bukkyomo.github.io/Questioner/UI/indexpage.html">UI Template</a><br>

 <h3>The Application</h3>
+Questioner is an application that crowd-sources questions for meetups.
+It allows meetup organizers to prioritize the questions to be answered.
+And users of this platform can upvote or downvote a question.
+The questions however, are ranked according to their votes.

 The main application is hosted here <a href="#">Questioner</a><br>

+<h3>Getting Stated</h3><hr>

+The tools to get started are

+<a href="nodejs.org">Node</a>

+<a href="npm.com">NPM</a>

+<h3>To download dependencies</h3>
+npm install

+<h3>To start application</h3>
+npm start

+<h3>To run tests</h3>
+npm run test

 <h3>Pivotal Tracker Link</h3>